denismoulin/denismoulin/_posts/2017-02-10-dixie-website-02.md

 ---
 title: Dixie.io (2.0)
 date: 2017-02-10 00:00:00 Z
-description: I lead the design and rethinking of the storyline.
+description: Second iteration of Dixie’s marketing website.
+I led the design and rethinking of the storyline.
 In addition to that I built the website supported by webflow technology and directed illustration work.
 featured: false
 preview: false
 is_post: true